DanMargera/Twitch-chatbot/README.md

 ### The Project
 TwitchPlaysYourGame was a project to not only let viewers play the game via chat, but also let them choose which game they would play.

-It had a peak of 40 viewers simutaneously, and many fun memories were created.
+It had a peak of 40 viewers simultaneously, and many fun memories were created.

 Here you can see some of the recordings from the stream: https://www.twitch.tv/twitchplaysyourgame/videos/all